raosalapaka/ml-module11/README.md

 - analyze the columns more and see if we can make use of them.
 For example manufacturer brand may have a bigger impact on car price
 - Analyze different transformations of data - maybe there is some structure in the column values that can be utilized.
 - Do a larger grid search to find optimal parameters for alpha and polynomial degree.
 This becomes quite computationally intensive so had to restrict the search to smaller space
+- Explore a better mechanism than imputing most common value for columns missing data.
+One idea is to impute the values based on their ratios to keep the same mean value of counts